 What Is the Preferred Way to Store Unopened Coffee Bags?

-We recommend storing your ground coffee in a cool, dry place so it doesn’t get moldy.
+I recommend storing your ground coffee in a cool, dry place so it doesn’t get moldy.
 If you have refrigerated or if there are shelves above where the stove is located then those spots may be too moisture-rich for storage and will only cause problems with coffee quality over time.

 The best bet when trying to maintain freshly roasted beans was keeping them away from any areas that could promote unwanted flavors like an attic full of light bulbs.